f3rs3n/shelly-wifi-presence/README.md

 # Shelly Garage Light Automation Scripts

-A collection of scripts for Shelly Gen3 devices to automatically control a garage light based on a car's presence, detected via its Wi-Fi hotspot.
+This repository contains two scripts for Shelly Gen2/Gen3 devices (like Shelly Plus or Pro series) to automatically turn on a garage light based on the presence of a car's Wi-Fi network.

-## Project Overview

-This project provides a simple yet effective way to automate your garage lighting.
-The script turns on a light connected to a Shelly device whenever your car is nearby and ensures it stays on as long as the car is present.
-It leverages the Shelly's built-in "Auto Off" timer, making the solution efficient and integrated with the device's native features.
+The primary goal is to create a "welcome home" light that stays on as long as the car is present and turns off with a delay after you leave, all while remaining compatible with a physical wall switch.

-This repository contains two versions of the script, using different methods for vehicle detection.
+There are two versions of the script:
+1.  `shelly-wifi-ssid-presence.js`: Detects the car by its Wi-Fi network name (SSID).
+2.  `shelly-wifi-mac-presence.js`: Detects the car by its Wi-Fi network's unique MAC address (BSSID).
+This is generally more reliable.

 ## Features

-* **Automatic Light Control**: Turns the light on when you arrive.
+- **Automatic Light Activation**: The light turns on when the car's Wi-Fi is detected nearby.

-* **Presence Detection**: Keeps the light on as long as the car is detected.
+- **Smart Timer Reset**: The light stays on as long as the car is present by continuously resetting the Shelly's built-in timer.

-* **Efficient Timer Logic**: Resets the Shelly's built-in auto-off timer instead of managing a custom timer within the script.

-* **Optimized Performance**: Checks the light's status before sending commands to avoid unnecessary network traffic.

-* **Easy Configuration**: All settings are managed in a simple `CONFIG` object at the top of the script.

-* **Fully Offline**: Works without an internet connection, relying on local Wi-Fi scanning.
+- **Works Offline**: The detection logic is entirely local and does not require an internet or home Wi-Fi connection in the garage.
+- **Wall Switch Compatible**: The physical button continues to work as expected.
+- **Efficient and Lightweight**: The scripts are optimized to be gentle on the Shelly device.

+## Prerequisites

+1. A Shelly Gen2/Gen3 device (e.g., Shelly 1PM Mini Gen3, Shelly Plus 1PM) updated to the latest firmware.
+2. The Shelly device must be configured to control your garage light.

-## Scripts Included
+## Setup Instructions

-### 1. SSID Version (`ssid-version.js`)

-* **Detection Method**: Scans for the Wi-Fi network name (SSID) broadcasted by your car's infotainment system.

-* **Pros**: Simple to set up; just requires the network name.

-* **Cons**: Less unique, as other devices could potentially have the same SSID.

-### 2. MAC Address Version (`mac-version.js`)
+1.  **Configure Shelly's Auto-Off Timer**:
+    - Access your Shelly's web interface.
+    - Go to **Settings > Timer > Auto Off**.
+    - Set a timer for how long you want the light to stay on after you leave (e.g., `180` seconds for 3 minutes).
+This is your "courtesy light" delay.
+    - This timer will be reset by the script as long as your car is detected.

+2.  **Install the Script**:
+    - In the Shelly web interface, go to the **Scripts** section.
+    - Create a new script.
+    - Copy the entire content of either `shelly-wifi-ssid-presence.js` or `shelly-wifi-mac-presence.js` and paste it into the editor.
-* **Detection Method**: Scans for the unique MAC address (BSSID) of your car's Wi-Fi hotspot.
+    - Configure the `CarSSID` or `CarMACs` variable at the top of the script with your car's Wi-Fi details.

-* **Pros**: More robust and reliable, as the MAC address is a unique hardware identifier.

-* **Cons**: Requires you to find the specific MAC address of your car's hotspot.
+    - Save and enable the script by toggling the switch next to its name.

 ## How It Works

-1. **Configuration**: You set up a built-in "Auto Off" timer in your Shelly device's settings (e.g., 180 seconds).

-2. **Scanning**: The script runs on the Shelly and periodically scans for nearby Wi-Fi networks (e.g., every 15-30 seconds).
+The script periodically scans for nearby Wi-Fi networks at a set interval (e.g., every 30 seconds).

-3. **Detection**: It checks if the car's Wi-Fi (identified by SSID or MAC address) is present in the scan results.

-4. **Action**: If the car is detected and the light is currently off, the script sends a command to turn the light on.
+If the car's network is detected, the script sends an `Switch.Set` command to turn the light ON.
+This action has a clever side effect: it **resets the Shelly's built-in auto-off timer**, causing the countdown to start over.

-5. **Timer Reset**: This "turn on" command automatically resets the Shelly's 180-second auto-off countdown.
-As long as the script keeps detecting the car, it will keep resetting the timer, effectively keeping the light on.

-6. **Departure**: When you leave, the script no longer detects the car.
-The last auto-off countdown completes, and the light turns off automatically.
+As long as the car is present, this cycle repeats, effectively keeping the light on.
+When you leave, the script stops detecting the car, the timer is no longer reset, and the light turns off automatically after the configured delay.

+### Pro Tip: Finding Your Car's Wi-Fi Details

+In my experience, the Wi-Fi network used by your car's infotainment system for **Apple CarPlay or Android Auto** works perfectly for this.
+You don't need to enable a separate internet hotspot.
+You can find the SSID and MAC address by scanning for networks with your phone while this feature is active.

-## Design Philosophy & Adaptability
+### Design Philosophy & Adaptability

-This script is intentionally designed to integrate with a Shelly connected to a **momentary switch (button)** and configured with an **"Auto Off" timer**.
-This setup is ideal for a garage light for a key reason:
+This script is intentionally designed to integrate with a "momentary" or "button" switch setup combined with Shelly's internal timer.
+This provides a practical delay for a garage light, preventing it from turning off too quickly.

-* **Courtesy Light Delay**: The timer ensures the light stays on for a few minutes after you've left the garage, preventing it from shutting off abruptly and leaving you in the dark.

-While the script could be modified for a direct ON/OFF logic (light on when present, off immediately when absent), that approach is less practical for this specific application.
+While the script could be adapted for a direct ON/OFF logic (light on if present, off if absent), that approach is less practical for a garage setting, as the light would shut off instantly upon leaving, which is often undesirable.

-## Pro Tip: Which Wi-Fi to use?

-In most cases, you don't need to activate a full internet-sharing hotspot in your car.
-The local Wi-Fi network that the infotainment system creates for wireless **Apple CarPlay** or **Android Auto** is usually sufficient for this script to work.
-This network is broadcasted even without an active internet connection.

-## Requirements

-* A Shelly Gen3 device (e.g., Shelly 1PM Mini Gen3).

-* A vehicle with a Wi-Fi hotspot feature (including the one for CarPlay/Android Auto).

-## Installation

-1. Access your Shelly device's web interface by navigating to its IP address in a browser.

-2. Go to the **Scripts** section.

-3. Click the **(+)** button to create a new script.

-4. Copy the content of either `ssid-version.js` or `mac-version.js` and paste it into the editor.

-5. Update the `CONFIG` section with your details (see below).

-6. Save the script and enable it using the toggle switch.

-## Configuration

-Before saving, you must edit the `CONFIG` object at the top of the script:

-let CONFIG = {

-// For ssid-version.js

-CarSSID: "YOUR_CARS_WIFI_NAME",

-// For mac-version.js

-CarMACs: ["XX:XX:XX:XX:XX:XX"],

-// Common settings

-SwitchID: 0,ScanInterval_s: 30, // How often to scan, in seconds};

-Finally, in your Shelly's settings, navigate to **Timers > Auto Off** and set a timer (e.g., 180 seconds).
-This value should be longer than your `ScanInterval_s`.